khalyomede/jur/README.md

 - Use constants to define the different values of attributes : if you create your class, set some constants to help the end developper
 - Implement a parser : The rule of this parser should be strictly leaded by the presence of all the 5 attributes and their possible values.
 JCR has been made by thinking of the most uniform data possible, thus making the construction of a parser a breeze.
 Further version of this documentation should include a pseudo-code algorithm to help implement this parser
 - Real-life example : You can find a PHP example of implementation (a little bit hard if you do not do advanced PHP) but this really gives you good hints on how to implement this standard.
 You can find here : [https://github.com/khalyomede/php-jur/tree/master/src](https://github.com/khalyomede/php-jur/tree/master/src)
+- For the `resolved` attribute, you could make the class or the function that send back the response to automatically compute the millisecond timestamp, thus computing right after the `elapsed` value in milliseconds.
+This can be a good thing in term of Developer Experience.
+Further version of this documentation should include a pseudo-code algorithm to help you understand how to simply implement this.

 [back to summary](#summary)
 ## Semantic Version ready